0xfarhaan/farhaan-ali/README.md

 - Delivered 50+ workshops to employees and members on topics from management to data literacy.
 - Facilitated a change management project to improve the efficiency of the business and generating buy-in from various stakeholders, including the Board of Directors.

-## Hobbies

-**Trading:**
-During my free time I like to trade stocks and commodities.

-**Tinkering with Electronics:**
-I enjoy building things may that be computers or my current project of building a custom mechanical keyboard.

-**Walks:**
-I love going for long walks may that be in the countryside or exploring different parts of London.

-## Things I'm glad I did

-- Deliver a conference in a giant tent in Egypt

-- Work abroad

-- Volunteer in Colombia on various english education projects

 <!-- Badges n stuff  -->